-Doing multiplication using the Little Man Computer instructions can be quite a challenge for newcomers.
-Once you can do it, you will be well on your way to the level of mastery required for exams such as Computer Science GCSE and A Level.
+Doing multiplication using Little Man Computer instructions can be quite a challenge for newcomers.
+Once you can do it, you will be well on your way to the level of mastery required for exams such as Computer Science A Level.

 One big area of difficulty in writing the instructions is understanding exactly how the process of multiplication works.
 Many people get as far as understanding that we need to use repeated addition, but are still confused by the details.

 The key here is to understand or remember that in multiplication, each operand has a different role.
 So even though 5 * 4 = 4 * 5 for example, the roles of the 4 and 5 are different in each case.

 Let’s look at the second version: 4 * 5.
 By convention, the 4 here is called the multiplier, and the 5 is called the multiplicand.
 The multiplicand is “the thing to be multiplied”, so 4 * 5 now unambiguously represents 5 + 5 + 5 + 5 + 5.

 In pseudocode, we have:

 Read input into R0 and R1

 Set RESULT to 0

 While R1 > 0